charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 is to add a rule to the model SG (named `juju-<model UUID>`) to allow ingress traffic from the FIP network, according to your security and network traffic policy and needs.
 Alternatively, you could create a separate SG to manage the rule(s) across multiple models or controllers.

+Manual SG intervention will also be required if you wish to have the Amphora instances in a different subnet from the node instances, since you will need to allow at least traffic on the NodePort range (30000-32767) from the Amphorae into the nodes.
   </p>
 </div>